memaxo/HRM/docs/cyber-hrm-prd.md

 7. **Lean implementation** - Leverages existing libraries to minimize custom code
 8. **Metal-first development** - Optimized for M4 Max with 128GB unified memory
 9. **Complete loss wiring** - Both strategy and primitive heads properly trained
-10. **Dataset routing** - Cyber dataset integrated with existing infrastructure
+10. **Dataset routing** - ATHENA dataset integrated with existing infrastructure

-With these changes, Cyber-HRM v1.0 is ready for immediate implementation with high confidence of meeting Sprint-0 deliverables.
+With these changes, ATHENA v1.0 is ready for immediate implementation with high confidence of meeting Sprint-0 deliverables.